dspace-group/simphera-reference-architecture-aws/README.md

 If you want to run [AURELION](https://www.dSPACE.com/en/pub/home/products/sw/experimentandvisualization/aurelion_sensor-realistic_sim.cfm) with your SIMPHERA solution, you need to add gpu instances to your cluster.

 In case you want to add a gpu node pool to your AWS infrastructure, you might have to increase the [quota](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html) for the gpu instance type you have selected.
-Per default, the SIMPHERA Reference Architecture for AWS uses g5.2xlarge instances.
+Per default, the Cloud Products Reference Architecture for AWS uses g5.2xlarge instances.
 The quota [_Running On-Demand P instances_](https://console.aws.amazon.com/servicequotas/home/services/ec2/quotas/L-417A185B) sets the maximum number of vCPUs assigned to the Running On-Demand P instances for a specific AWS region.
 Every g5.2xlarge instance has 8 vCPUs, which is why the quota has to be at least 8 for the AWS region where you want to deploy the instances.

 ### Create Security Credentials <a name="awsprofile"></a>